 What amazes me is the way a language is taught.
-Were the short stories and novels written to be studied as chapters in schools and young learner’s rote learning these beautiful stories?
-Clearly, no they are to be enjoyed during leisure time but a child remembers them as a burden because he/she has to take a test based on these stories.
+Were short stories and novels written to be studied as chapters in schools and young learners rote- learning these beautiful stories?
+Clearly, they are to be enjoyed at leisure, but a child remembers them as a burden because he/she has to take tests based on these stories.

-Shakespeare will be shocked to see how students are asked to learn or remember the lines rather than performing them on stage or enjoy reading them in groups or alone.
+Shakespeare will be shocked to see how students are made to mug up his dramas instead of performing them on stage or enjoy reading them in groups or alone.

-- In classrooms, the teacher should give a new comprehension passage each day on an engrossing topic that can be done in 10-15 minutes.
-After that language teacher will get time to discuss answers, vocabulary, grammar, and phrases used in that passage.
-Students should be motivated to maintain their personal vocabulary register wherein they can write new words, phrases, and expressions used in that passage instead of maintaining notebooks to write question answers based on set stories and novels.
+2. In the classroom, teachers should give a new comprehension passage each day on an engrossing topic that can be done in 10-15 minutes.
+After that, the language teacher will get time to discuss answers, vocabulary, grammar, and phrases used in that passage.
+Students should be motivated to maintain their personal vocabulary register where they can write new words, phrases, and expressions used in that passage instead of maintaining notebooks to write questions & answers based on set stories and novels.

 Benefits of this system

-- If these passages are done with the help of smartboards or LED screens then the wastage of paper can be avoided.
+• If these passages are taught with the help of smartboards or LED screens, wastage of paper can be avoided.

-- Added to this, for enhancing students’ reading speed, the teacher can copy-paste the same passage on PowerPoint to control the speed at which the words disappear from the screen.
-This will be a fun activity for students wherein they will drastically increase the number of words they can read in a minute.
+• In order to enhance students’ reading speed, teachers can copy-paste the same passage on Powerpoint to control the speed at which the words disappear from the screen.
+This will be a fun activity for students where they will be able to increase the number of words they can read in a minute.

-- Why a child who attends grammar classes for 12 years in school is still not able to grasp basic tenses let alone advance grammar?
+• Why is it that a child who attends grammar classes for 12 years in school is still not able to grasp basic tenses, let alone advanced grammar?
 This happens because, firstly, grammar books are different from course books.
-On top of this, we as teachers fail to help students see the usage of correct grammar in passages and stories to convey exact meaning.
-The teacher can use the same passage to deliver grammar lessons and help students connect the grammar portion that has been taught to a real passage instead of practice sentences.
+On top of this, we as teachers fail to help students see the usage of correct grammar in passages and stories to convey the exact meaning.
+Teachers can use the same passage to deliver grammar lessons and help students connect the concepts of grammar to real passages instead of practicing isolated sentences.

-- This methodology will also help eliminate traditional standardized tests based on course books.
-Students will not ask a teacher “is this going to be on the test?’
+• This methodology will also help eliminate traditional standardized tests based on course books.
+Students will not ask a teacher “is this going to be in the test?’

-Admittedly, schools pay less attention to the listening component of a language which in reality is an integral part of any language.
-There are students who have studied a language for 12 years at school and are aware of basic and sometimes even advanced vocabulary but when they hear the same words spoken by native speakers, they are unable to understand those words, their ears are not trained in schools to understand spoken language.
+Admittedly, schools pay less attention to the listening component of a language which is an integral part of any language.
+There are students who have studied a language for 12 years at school, but they are unable to converse fluently as they aren’t trained to understand the spoken language.

-With the advancement in technology, listening exercises should now become an indispensable part of the classroom with multiple Bluetooth earphones/headphones connected to one audio source.
+With the advancement in technology, listening exercises should now become an indispensable part of the classroom with multiple Bluetooth ear pods/headphones connected to one audio source.

 Time spent at school to develop the listening skills of a child can be multifunctional.

-- Students have a limited attention span.
-Giving listening exercises to students wherein they have to attempt multiple choice questions, fill in the blanks, or take notes can actually help them to concentrate on the given task.
-Focusing to achieve is a skill that can be taught via listening exercises.
+• Focusing to achieve is a skill that can be taught via listening exercises.
+Giving listening exercises to students where they have to attempt multiple choice questions, fill in the blanks, or take notes can help them concentrate on the given task.

-- We give cues with regard to our emotions, likes, and dislikes or to convey our agreement or disagreement while speaking.
+• We give cues with regard to our emotions, likes, and dislikes or to convey our agreement or disagreement while speaking.
 These hints are often misunderstood or ignored by listeners which can lead to conflicts and even crossing the line of law.
 To listen is to understand other people.
-Children can be trained to pick these signals and become more empathetic through listening activities.
+Children can be trained to understand these signals and become more empathetic.

-- Life skills can be taught via listening to the audio drama in which the storyline and characters in social context unfold the everyday skills required by children to navigate through life seamlessly.
+• Life skills can be taught via listening to audio dramas to help children navigate through life seamlessly.

-We can teach or make students aware of important social issues and give many life lessons.
-Things like money management, relationships, manners, health care, mental health, time management, laws and rights as a citizen, survival without technology, home management, gender equality, digital rules can be successfully taught through captivating series of audio dramas.
+Things like Money management, relationships, manners, health care, mental health, time management, laws and rights as a citizen, survival without technology, basic home management, gender equality, and digital rules can be taught through a captivating series of audio dramas.

-Children can be sensitized about bullying in schools, on campus, or outside of school through powerful audiovisual media.
-The major cause behind children bullying others is they don’t even know what exactly they are doing.
-Young minds need to know what is bullying, why some children get involved in it as well as how hurtful it can be for a victim.
-Showcasing a bully as a weak and insecure person in the video can make children avoid such behaviour.
-Many more issues such as jealousy, character building can be handled in a similar way.
+• Children can be sensitized about bullying in schools, on campus, or outside through powerful audiovisual media.
+The major cause behind children bullying others is that they are unaware of what they are doing.
+Young minds need to know what is bullying, why some children get involved in it, as well as, how hurtful it can be for a victim.
+Showcasing a bully as a weak and insecure person in the video can make children avoid such behavior.

 SPEAKING AND WRITING